 A good quality plain English summary providing an easy to read overview of your whole study will help:

-- those carrying out the review (reviewers and committee members) to have a better understanding of your research proposal
+- those carrying out the review (reviewers and board and committee members) to have a better understanding of your research proposal

 - the research funders to publicise the research that they fund.